How Big Should A Betta Fish Tank Be (For optimal health)

 3 Gallon Betta Tank

-In my opinion, a 3 gallon betta tank is the minimum size that you should aim for when keeping a betta fish.
+In my opinion, a 3 gallon betta tank is the absolute minimum size that you should aim for when keeping a betta fish.

 5 Gallon Betta Tank